dagster-io/dagster/python_modules/dagster/README.md

 Dagster is a data pipeline orchestrator designed for **developing and maintaining data assets**, such as tables, data sets, machine learning models, and reports.

-With Dagster, you declare as Python functions the data assets that you want to build.
+With Dagster, you declare—as Python functions—the data assets that you want to build.
 Dagster then helps you run your functions at the right time and keep your assets up-to-date.

 Dagster is built to be used at every stage of the data development lifecycle - local development, unit tests, integration tests, staging environments, all the way up to production.